samcmuldroch/m158a-node_python_odot/readme.md

 The `osc` module appears to be the best supported -- I have no way of testing on Windows at the moment.
 If it doesn't work, try to find another OSC library that does...

 ```
-cd node
+cd nodejs
 npm install osc
 node send.js
 ```

-Note that I did copy/paste the example code that makes dot bundles sent out of Max print to a Node console -- see the code for `send.js` for that.
+Note that I did copy/paste the example code that makes odot bundles sent out of Max print to a Node console -- see the code for `send.js` for that.

 ### Python